Sunny3189/magnificent-thyme-2d83d/src/pages/index.md

 sections:
   - type: hero_section
     title: Heritage of India
-    subtitle: Taste the spices of home away from home
+    subtitle: Taste the spices of home away from hom
     actions:
       - label: Learn More
         url: /features